jbregman/conjur-tutorials/bastion-sample/README.md

 ```
 ./load_aws_credentials.rb path_to_credentials_file > .conjurenv
 ```
 This creates a **.conjurenv** that references the credentials and will pass them into the environment for the AWS CLI.
+The **.conjurenv** file should now have the AWS credentials and the SSH key referenced.
 ```
+SSH_KEY: !tmp david.ortiz/personal/key
-AWS_ACCESS_KEY_ID: !var jbregman/aws_key
+AWS_ACCESS_KEY_ID: !var david.ortiz/aws/credentials/AccessKeyId
-AWS_SECRET_ACCESS_KEY: !var jbregman/aws_secret
+AWS_SECRET_ACCESS_KEY: !var david.ortiz/aws/credentials/SecretAccessKey
 ```
 More information on the **.conjurenv** file can be found on the [Conjur Developer Site]( https://developer.conjur.net/reference/tools/utilities/conjurenv)